GeoKnow/trx_parser/README.md

 	                        The dba user.
 Defaults to dba
 	  -w VIRT_DBA_PASSWD, --virt_dba_passwd=VIRT_DBA_PASSWD
 	                        The dba password.
 Defaults to dba
+	  -g RSINE_INCL_GRAPHS, --rsine_incl_graphs=RSINE_INCL_GRAPHS
+	                        A comma separated list of graph URIs to be included.
+	                        Omitting this parameter defaults to all graphs.
 	  -r RSINE_HOST, --rsine_host=RSINE_HOST
 	                        The hostname of the server where the rsine service is running.
 Defaults to 127.0.0.1